JShollaj/CognideX-Whitepaper/2-LLMChat.md

 Here users can search automatically any data derived from out platform in an easy and concise way.

+In a similar way, this will recommend to the user datasets based on the use case described, together with any given set of features (e.g. prices, size, date etc.)

 To access the latest version of our GPT, [click here](https://chat.openai.com/g/g-P2YNDHwTs-cognidex)

 *Note: You will need premium GPT to access the tool*